 What kind of vehicle is the 2023 Toyota Sequoia?
 What does it compare to?

-The 2023 Toyota Sequoia is a full-size SUV that shares its hybrid running gear with the Toyota Tundra.
-It competes with other large three-row SUVs ranging from the Nissan Armada to the Ford Expedition and Chevy Tahoe.
+The 2023 Toyota Sequoia is a full-size SUV that shares its hybrid powertrain with the Toyota Tundra full-size pickup truck.
+Last redesigned in 2008, the Sequoia represents the largest passenger vehicle in the Toyota family and competes with other large three-row SUVs such as the Nissan Armada, Ford Expedition, and Chevy Tahoe.

 Is the 2023 Toyota Sequoia a good SUV?